jacness12334/ncsu-csc510-2025-s1-g1-p1/CONTRIBUTING.md

 * **Decision Making:** Decisions are made by **consensus among the 5 Core Team members**.
 Any one of the five members has the authority to review and approve code.
 * **PR Approval:** Only a Core Team member has the authority to approve and merge Pull Requests into the main branch.

+### 🎯 Future Feature Suggestions (High Priority)

+Based on core team feedback, these are high-impact features we would like to implement to enhance user experience and operational efficiency:

+Predictive Ordering (Machine Learning Integration): Develop an ML model (using Python and Flask) that can analyze movie genre, run time, and showtime to suggest specific snack combinations to the user before they even start browsing.
+This feature will improve conversion rates and streamline the user's ordering process by anticipating their preferences.

+Inventory Waste Prevention Forecasting: Build a dedicated backend module to forecast concession demand based on historical sales data, weather, and current show schedules.
+This forecasting model will allow theaters to optimize inventory procurement, significantly reducing food waste and lowering operational costs.

+Food Bank Surplus Integration: Create a simple administrative dashboard and API endpoint that allows theater staff to log end-of-night surplus concession inventory that is still safe for donation.
+This system would integrate with local food bank partners via email or API, facilitating timely pickups and minimizing waste impact.

+In-Seat Feedback & Rating System: Implement a client-side rating mechanism in the React frontend that allows customers to quickly provide feedback on food quality or delivery experience post-purchase.
+This data should be captured and stored in the SQL database to provide theater management with continuous, actionable quality control metrics.

+Real-time Order Status Tracker: Enhance the user interface with a real-time order status bar (e.g., "Confirmed" -> "Preparing" -> "Delivering" -> "Delivered") powered by a persistent connection (e.g., WebSockets or long polling) handled by the Flask backend.
+This dramatically improves customer experience by reducing anxiety and providing transparency after the order is placed.

+### 💡 Tips for Extending Movie Munchers Robustly

+1. Extending the SQL Database Schema

+When adding a new table (e.g., promotions) or a column to an existing table, first design the migration script carefully.
+Never directly modify the production database structure; define the schema changes in an Alembic or equivalent migration file to ensure atomic, reversible updates.
+Before running the migration, always check that the Flask-SQLAlchemy models reflect the new schema fields and that default values or NOT NULL constraints are handled gracefully.

+2. Adding New Flask API Endpoints

+To introduce a new endpoint (e.g., /api/order-history), ensure it is protected by appropriate authentication and authorization checks immediately upon entry, especially if it handles user-specific data.
+Structure the view function to strictly separate the business logic (which should reside in service modules) from the HTTP request/response handling.
+Always use Flask's built-in JSON utilities to serialize responses, and validate incoming data using a library like Marshmallow to prevent unexpected data types or security vulnerabilities.

+3. Creating New React Components

+When developing a new component (e.g., a SeatPicker component), prioritize component reusability and separation of concerns by keeping local state to a minimum.
+Use props to pass data and callbacks from its parent component, following a one-way data flow to maintain predictability.
+Ensure the component is fully responsive by utilizing Tailwind's utility classes and breakpoints, making it look great on both mobile ordering screens and desktop views.

+4. Implementing Complex State Logic in React

+For managing application-wide state (like the shopping cart or user session), avoid prop-drilling by leveraging a centralized solution like React Context or a dedicated state management library like Redux/Zustand.
+When updating complex objects in state (like adding items to the cart array), always use the immutable update pattern by creating a new array or object instead of directly mutating the existing state object.
+This prevents hard-to-debug side effects and ensures components re-render correctly.

+5. Managing Environment Variables

+If adding new external services (like a payment gateway key or a new email provider URL), never hardcode sensitive credentials directly into the codebase, even in development files.
+Use environment variables defined in a .env file for local development and ensure your CI/CD pipeline securely injects them into the Flask backend and the Next.js frontend build process.
+Access keys on the client-side (frontend) should only be for non-sensitive public IDs; true secrets must remain server-side.